GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 ### Glossary

-1. Valid credential: Name, surname, birth date, driving licence, PayPal account.
+1. Valid credential: Name, surname, birth date, driving license, PayPal account, valid e-mail address.
 2. Current car details: Remaining battery, License plate number, an estimation of the remaining autonomy expressed in kilometers (calculated at average speed of 50 km/h in city traffic), the name and an picture of the car model.
 3. Money saving option: An option that if on will provide the user with the information to find a suitable recharging station according to his the destination, the availability of plugs and uniform distribution of cars among the stations.
 4. Safe area: area flagged by the management system as suitable for leaving the car and ending the ride.
 5. Operator: in this document we refer as operator to the employees in charge of monitoring the state of the car in from dedicated terminals of the company.
+6. On screen notification: is a notification which is displayed on the screen located inside the vehicle.

 ### Text assumptions